MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data.md

             // Process each mapped business unit individually foreach (string businessUnitName in businessUnitToCompanyMapping.Keys)
             {
-                Console.WriteLine("Updating any {0} records for business unit {1} to company {2}...", entityName, businessUnitName, businessUnitToCompanyMapping[businessUnitName]);
+                Console.WriteLine("Updating any {0} rows for business unit {1} to company {2}...", entityName, businessUnitName, businessUnitToCompanyMapping[businessUnitName]);

-                // The empty business unit value is only applicable for entities without an owning business unit field if (hasOwningBusinessUnit && string.IsNullOrEmpty(businessUnitName))
+                // The empty business unit value is only applicable for tables without an owning business unit field if (hasOwningBusinessUnit && string.IsNullOrEmpty(businessUnitName))
                 {
                     continue;